tirthbhatt21/E-COURT/README.md

 - backpanel {after login} that data for applied clients,advocates.

 all are three have own credentials and share online information about publicaly data.

+--- this project was my final year project.---

 ***